burakaktas35/Local-LLM-Moderation-and-Generation-Pipeline-Using-LLaMA-and-Custom-Safety-Models/README.md

 ## 💡 Technical Considerations

 **Memory Usage:** Large models require significant memory; ensure sufficient GPU resources are available if applicable.
+You will need at least 32 GiB VRAM to work on the same pipeline.
+But you may use different models for your GPU VRAM capacity, this is just a demo of how pipeline is being used.

 **Customization:** Moderation thresholds and settings can be tailored to fit different applications.